sneakysneak/docs/pages/connector-authentication/myob-accountright.md

 ### Creating an MYOB App ###

-One you're in [my.MYOB](https://my.myob.com.au/Pages/Default.aspx), you can create an **App** within the Developer Dashboard to retrieve the neccessary authentication details required to allow Cyclr to access MYOB AccountRight Live's API.
+Once you're in [my.MYOB](https://my.myob.com.au/Pages/Default.aspx), you can create an **App** within the Developer Dashboard to retrieve the neccessary authentication details required to allow Cyclr to access MYOB AccountRight Live's API.

 The official MYOB AccountRight Live documentation for creating an **App** can be found [here under the "Access the API via the cloud" heading](https://developer.myob.com/api/accountright/api-overview/getting-started/).